po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/24-Stu_Object-Methods/README.md

 ## 💡 Hints

 Take a look at each console log.
 What is the intended input?
-How can you access the values and methods you need to make the code work?
+How can you use the object name and key to access the values and methods you need to make the code work?

 ## 🏆 Bonus